 The long-term CHNEP goal is to enhance and restore self-sustaining oyster habitat and related ecosystem services throughout the estuaries and tidal rivers and creeks.
 The following short-term goals were developed to drive progress towards the long-term goal:

-- Map oyster habitats by type within the CHNEP by 2020
+- Map oyster habitats by type within the CHNEP

-- Design, implement, and monitor the success of pilot oyster restoration projects in a variety of habitats in 50% of the estuary segments within the CHNEP region by 2020
+- Design, implement, and monitor the success of pilot oyster restoration projects in a variety of habitats in 50% of the estuary segments within the CHNEP region

 - Increase public awareness of the ecosystem value of native oyster habitats by including community stewardship components in each oyster restoration project